ejkington/gamesrus/README.md

 * As a user, I can view the products added to my bag by clicking the bag icon or by adding an item to the

 * As a user, I can click the update button, so that I can easily remove or increse quantity products from my bag

+## Feature 7: The Checkout Page
+The checkout page features a form for the user to fill in, with name, email, phone nr, delivery address and card details.

+![checkout(#)

+From the checkout page, if user is authenticated, they can save their details to their their profile so they are prefilled for the next order.
+If they are not logged in, a link to log in is displayed in place of that option.

+If the payment fails or info is sufficient, the user gets a new chance to enter their info, without being charged.

+## User stories covered:

+As a user, I can click on Proceed to Checkout, so that I can purchase the items in my bag

+As a logged in user, on the Checkout page, I can choose to save my delivery address to my profile, so that I can retain it for future orders

+As a user, i can enter my card details on the checkout page, so that I can make the desired purchase

+## Feature 8: The Order Successful Page
+If the user has made a successful purchase, an order confirmation will be displayed to the user, and sent to the given email address during checkout.
+If the order was successful, the bag will be emptied

+In the confirmation, the user can view the items order, their quantity, an order number, grand total and delivery details.

+![checkout(#)

+## User stories covered:

+As a user, I am informed of whether my purchase was successful or not via the Order Successful page, as well as via an email sent upon order confirmation

+## Feature 9: The Sign Up/In/Out Pages
+Signing up, in and out are vital parts of this site, allowing users to save customer details to improve the users experience of the site.
+It also creates a possibility for the site owner to gain revisiting customers.

+![checkout(#)

+Users can easily sign up through the link in the navbar.

+As users browse the site, they will see various links to sign in to access functionality saving delivery details

+Upon registration, the site sends an email to confirm the users email address.
+They then can sign in to the site and access their profile and all other functionality for signed in users.

+## User stories covered:

+As a user, I can register for an account on the site, so that I can gain all the site’s customer benefits

+As a user, If I am not signed in, I am redirected to sign in/up if I click on any of the links or buttons restricted to logged in users

+As a user, I have to confirm my email address to complete my account registration